omsharp/CMade/README.md

 <br/>

 ## Modules
-* Each directory inside **src/modules** represents a module in the proejct.
+* Each directory inside **src/modules** represents a module in the project.
-* The name of the module will be the name of the directory itself.
+* The name of the module will be the name of the directory itself (case sensitive).
+* A Module can be a single source file or more.
+* Header files should go into **<module_name>/include** subdirectory, can also be named **<module_name>/headers**, and they'll be accessible through the whole project.

 #### Add new module:
-1. Make a new directory inside **src/modules** and name it with your module's name, e.g. **Sorting**.
+1. Make a new directory inside **src/modules** and name it with your module's name, e.g. **src/modules/Sorting** for a Sorting module.

-2. Edit the file **src/modules/CMakeLists.txt** and at the end of file add your module's subdirectory.
-If you create Sorting module, then the new line should look something line

-        add_subdirectory(Sorting)
+2. Add the new module in **src/modules/modules.cmake**.

+        add_module(Sorting)

-3. In your Module's directory create a file **CMakeLists.txt**, inside it call the function **module_sources** with the source files of your module, the file content should look something like:
+3. In your new module's directory create a file named **.cmake** (yes, just .cmake, that's the whole filename).

+   In the module's **.cmake** file add the module's source files.

         module_sources(
           QuickSort.c
           MergeSort.c
         )

-     Then, if your module depends on other modules, then you'll have to call **module_depends_on()** with the names of all your dependencies (modules).
+     If your module depends on other modules, then you'll have to declare those dependencies (modules).

         module_depends_on(
           Utils